vdaas/vald/docs/overview/architecture.md

 - [Kubernetes](https://kubernetes.io/)

-    To easily scale and manage Vald, we deploy and run Vald on [Kubernetes](https://kubernetes.io/).
+    To easily scale and manage Vald, it is used by deploying and running on [Kubernetes](https://kubernetes.io/).
     Vald takes all of the advantages of using Kuberenetes.
-    For more details please read the next section.
+    For more details please read the [next section](#concept).

 - [Helm](https://helm.sh/)

     Helm helps you to deploy and configure Vald.
-    Vald contains multiple components and configuration�.
+    Vald contains multiple components and configurations.
     Helm helps us to manage those manifest and provides a better and easy way to deploy and configure Vald.

 - [NGT](https://github.com/yahoojapan/NGT)